Taylor Ashton

 Dietrich Strause

-Dietrich Strause is a songwriter and multi-instrumentalist from Cambridge, Massachusetts.
-He has worked extensively as a studio musician, engineer, and producer.
+Dietrich Strause is a songwriter and multi-instrumentalist from Lancaster, Pennsylvania.
+For 15 years he worked extensively as a touring songwriter and performer in the Boston area.
+In 2023 he moved to London, where he works as a studio musician, engineer, and producer of documentary music.
 Dietrich writes and records under his own name and released his latest album You And I Must Be Out Of My Mind on Blueblade Records in 2022.
-He lives part time in London, UK and works as an apprentice luthier at Outlier Workshop.

 Timothy Tucker